Powered by Smartsupp

 health

 Please contact your doctor or tropical medicine specialist before you start your trip about your current health situation and your personal situation.
-A healthy trip to Africa includes, first and foremost, a healthy attitude to life.
+A healthy trip to Africa includes, first and foremost, a healthy Attitude to life.

 Don't let the media and revenue-oriented pharmacists give you an often exaggerated image of Africa.
 Even in Africa, a healthy person with an intact immune system can cope with many bacteria and viruses or does not come into contact with the dangers.
 Psychological attitude and confidence in one's own body are also important.
 Many diseases can be prevented through reasonable, preventive behavior.
 These include protecting yourself from excessive sunlight, keeping yourself hydrated every day (not alcoholic), avoiding foods of dubious origin, not drinking unfiltered water (including brushing your teeth), taking even small wounds seriously, getting enough sleep, taking rest breaks and countering temperature differences with appropriate clothing.
 Find out about the typical diseases in southern Africa and provide active and passive mosquito protection (especially in the evening and night hours).

 Find out about malaria and preventative measures.
-The risk of malaria is significantly higher during the rainy season (November to May) and in the north.
+The risk of malaria is significantly higher during the rainy season (November to May) and in the North.
 In addition, knowledge and vaccinations are recommended for tetanus, diphtheria, whooping cough (pertussis), possibly against polio, mumps, measles, rubella (MMR), influenza, pneumococcus, hepatitis A, hepatitis B, typhoid fever, meningococcal disease (ACWY - conjugate vaccine) and rabies.
 A check with a doctor and tropical medicine specialist will help quickly.
 We strongly recommend that you take out travel health insurance and return insurance.

 climate